mehdiayad/Laravel6-WS/README.md

 - Come back to MAMP/WAMP webstart page, you should see all MySQL informations connections
 - update project/.env databases informations with MySQL informations connections  (Default & Additionnal)
 - update project/config/database.php databases informations with MySQL informations connections (Default & Additionnal)
+- Delete the folder vendor if exist
+- Delete the folder node_modules if exist
-- Open the terminal from your project root folder
+- Open the terminal and go to your project directory
+- Run the command [npm install]
+- Run the command [npm run dev]
-- Run the command php artisan migrate:install
+- Run the command [php artisan migrate:install]
-- Run the command php artisan migrate
+- Run the command [php artisan migrate]
-- Run the command php artisan passport:install
+- Run the command [php artisan passport:install]
-- Run the command php artisan db:seed
+- Run the command [php artisan db:seed]
 - Go to the database (http://localhost:8888/phpMyAdmin/index.php)
 - Go to the table ouath_clients
 - Copy the secret of the Laravel Password Grant Client